Adam Setla

-Adam Setla (born 26 October 1992) is a Polish professional footballer who plays as a striker for III liga club LZS Starowice Dolne.
+Adam Setla (born 26 October 1992) is a Polish professional footballer who plays as a striker for IV liga Opole club LZS Starowice Dolne.

 Career

 Setla started his career with Polish seventh division side Góral Sidzina.
 In 2009, he signed for Czarni Otmuchów in the Polish sixth division.
 Before the second half of 2010–11, Setla signed for Polish fourth division club Odra Opole, helping them earn promotion to the Polish third division.
 In 2015, he signed for Ruch Chorzów in the Polish top flight, where he made 1 league appearance and scored 0 goals.
 On 13 September 2015, Setla debuted for Ruch Chorzów during a 1–0 win over Górnik Zabrze.
 In 2016, he signed for Polish second division team MKS Kluczbork.

 Before the second half of 2016–17, he signed for TSV Kornburg in the German sixth division.
 In 2017, Setla returned to Polish second division outfit Ruch Chorzów.
 Before the second half of 2017–18, he signed for Gwardia Koszalin in the Polish third division.
 Before the second half of 2018–19, he signed for Polish fifth division side Polonia Nysa, helping them earn promotion to the Polish fourth division.